sassoftware/sas-container-recipes/README.md

 **Note:** On Windows, you can clone the repository by using PowerShell.
 Also, you can clone the repository on a Mac.

-# How to Build the Images and Start the Container
+## Use build.sh to Build the Images

 A script named `build.sh` is at the repository root level.
 After the sassoftware/sas-container-recipes project is cloned, run `build.sh` to build a set of Docker images for SAS Viya 3.4.